Localization and topological transitions in generalized non-Hermitian SSH models: Abstract

 \section{Abstract}

-We study the localization and topological transitions of non-Hermitian SSH models, where the non-Hermiticities are introduced by the complex quasiperiodic hopping and the nonreciprocal hopping.
-The winding numbers of energy and the Lyapunov exponents in analytic form are obtained to characterize the transition points.
-Under the open boundary condition, two delocalization transitions are found due to the competition between the boundary localization and the Anderson localization.
-Although the second transition can be characterized by the winding numbers, all the two delocalization transitions don't accompany the topological transition.
-The second delocalization transition is dominated by the quasiperiodic hopping due to the lack of boundary locations which is similar to the periodic boundary case.
-Furthermore, the on-site non-Hermiticity and non-Hermitian skin effect are detrimental to the boundary localization and topological transitions.
-However, the non-Hermitian skin effect enhances the Anderson localizations.
+We study the localization and topological transitions of the generalized non-Hermitian SSH models, where the non-Hermiticities are introduced by the complex quasiperiodic hopping and the nonreciprocal hopping.
+We elucidate the universality of the models and how many models can be mapped to them.
+Under the open boundary condition, two delocalization transitions are found due to the competition between the Anderson localization and the boundary localization from the nontrivial edge states and the non-Hermitian skin effect.
+Under the periodic boundary condition, only one delocalization transition is found due to the disappearance of the non-Hermitian skin effect.
+The winding numbers of energy and the Lyapunov exponents in analytical form are obtained to exactly characterize the two deloaclizateon transitions.
+It finds that the delocalization transitions don't accompany the topological transition.
+Furthermore, the large on-site non-Hermiticity and the large nonreciprocal hopping are all detrimental to the topological transitions.
+However, the large nonreciprocal hopping enhances the Anderson localizations.
 The above analyses are verified by calculating the energy gap and the inverse of the participation ratio numerically.